peacefulcenter/peacefulcenter.github.io/pages/donate.md

 ---
-header_title: Thank you for your interest in donating.
-header_intro: Give towards a good cause and help us eliminate suffering in the world.

-layout: page
+layout: default
 permalink: /:basename/
 ---

-## How to Donate
+# How to Donate

 **Zelle to:** `thepeacefulcenter@outlook.com`